jina-ai/jina/.github/2.0/cookbooks/Document.md

 ##### Parsing Unrecognized Fields

-Unrecognized fields in Dict/JSON string are automatically put into `.tags` field.
+Unrecognized fields in a `dict`/JSON string are automatically put into the Document's `.tags` field:

 ```python
 from jina import Document